Australia’s health system is founded on a quality workforce of skilled, capable health professionals.

 Universities Australia consults with the sector in health policy advocacy through regular and frequent meetings with the Health Professions’ Education Standing Group (HPESG).
 The group comprises senior leaders across all university health professional disciplines as well as all jurisdictions.

 HPESG is chaired by Universities Australia’s Lead Vice-Chancellor, Health.
-Since June 2021, this has been Professor Iain Martin.
+Since August 2023, this has been Professor S. Bruce Dowton.

 Critical and ongoing policy and advocacy areas include: clinical education and training — especially clinical placements; health workforce planning; and professional accreditation.

-More detail can be found in our Health Professions Statement of Intent.
+More detail can be found in our Health Professions Education Statement of Intent.

 The sector’s interests in health professions education are also represented through Universities Australia/HPESG representation on key committees.
 These currently include the:

-- Expert Advisory Group for development of the Commonwealth Department of Health’s Intellectual Disability Curriculum Framework;
+- Expert Advisory Group for development of the Commonwealth Department of Health’s Intellectual Disability Capability Framework; and

 - Independent Hospital Pricing Authority’s Teaching, Training and Research Working Group.